Invariant triple products: An explicit formula

 Finally we arrive at

 for $n>1$ and

 These formulae amount to

 where $d_n=(n-1)c_{n+2}/c_n$ if $n>1$ and $d_1=c_3$.
-A calculation using the functional equation of the Gamma-function, $\Ga(z+1)=z\Ga(z)$, shows that the claim of the lemma for $n$ implies the same claim for $n+2$.
-Note that the formula A.5 in \cite{BR} implies the lemma for $n=1$, where one has to take into account that in \cite{BR} a different normalisation is used.
+A calculation using the functional equation of the Gamma-function, $\Ga(z+1)=z\Ga(z)$, shows that the right hand side of the claim in the theorem satisfies the same equation as $n$ is replaced by $n+2$.
+So the claim of the theorem for $n$ implies the same claim for $n+2$.
+Note that the formula A.5 in \cite{BR} implies the theorem for $n=1$, where one has to take into account that in \cite{BR} a different normalisation is used.
 To get our formula from theirs, one has to replace $\la_j$ by $-2\la_j$ in \cite{BR}.
-To finish the proof of the lemma it remains to show the claim for $n=2$.
+To finish the proof of the theorem it therefore remains to show the claim for $n=2$.

 To achieve this, we proceed in a fashion similar to \cite{BR}.
 First note that the group $G=\SL_2(\C)$ is a double cover of $\SO(3,1)^0$, so we might as well use this group for the computation.
 For $\la\in\C$ let $V_\la$ denote the space of all smooth functions $f$ on $\C^2$ with $f(az,aw)=|a|^{-2(\la+1)}f(z,w)$ for every $a\in\C^\times$.
 Then $G=\SL_2(\C)$ acts on the space $V_\la$ via $\pi_\la(g)f(z,w)=f((z,w)g)$.
 This is the principal series representation with parameter $\la$.
 For $\la=1$ there is a $G$-invariant continuous linear functional $\L\colon V_1\to\C$, which is unique up to scalars and is given by